 How about you: do you have a favorite spring vegetable?

 Many congratulations to Anya and Masha on a gorgeous book!
 The vibrant colors of the recipes and photographs are a testament to your commitment to making wellness a truly exciting and magical way to live.

 Here are a few of our favorite spring vegetable recipes:

 - Ricotta Scrambled Egg and Asparagus Tacos

 Vegetarian, vegan, plant-based, gluten-free, and dairy-free.

-This vibrant spring vegetable chowder is everything good about spring: bright green and fresh, featuring green peas, spinach, chives and mint.
+This vibrant spring vegetable chowder is everything good about spring!
+Bright green and fresh, it features green peas, spinach, chives and mint.

 - 1 tablespoon olive oil

 - 3 garlic cloves, minced